NOTE: Rules that were amended or changed for the 2021 season are printed in Blue Text

 22. All boat owners must have sufficient liability insurance to cover any accident.

 23. Teams with schedule conflicts may pay for a single tournament, receive participation points for an event, and not attend.
-However, this can only be done ONE time per season per division.
-If a team is fishing both the East and West Divisions, they may pay and skip one tournament in each of the divisions.
+This is known as a Pay Skip.
+However, this can only be done ONE time per season, payment must be made BEFORE the tournament.

 24. Unless worked out with tournament directors in advance, teams must be present to claim their prize and/or cash.

 25. All alcoholic beverages and drugs are prohibited at all times.

 26. Tournament “hours” begin the moment a team arrives and does not end until the last prize has been handed out.

 27. Failure to comply with any rule may result in disqualification.